ehbrandon/icj-consortium.org/_posts/2015-03-25-Addressing-SGBC-State-of-the-Art-and-Ways-Forward.md

 This is the second part of an event on "Sexual and Gender-Based Crimes (SGBC): The State-of-the-Art and Ways Forward".
 The preceding event is an invitation-only roundtable for experts.
 More information about this event can be found [here](http://thehagueinstituteforglobaljustice.org/index.php?page=Events-Events-Upcoming_events-High-Level_Roundtable:_Addressing_Sexual_and_Gender-Based_Crimes&pid=123&id=243)

-##### Sponsor
+##### Sponsors

 The Embassies of Botswana and Sweden to the Netherlands (the ad country co-focal points for complementarity) and The Hague Institute for Global Justice.

 ##### Participants

-Fabricio Guariglia, Director of the Prosecutions Division of the Office of the Prosecutor, International Criminal Court; Brigid Inder, Special Gender Advisor to the Prosecutor of the International Criminal Court and Executive Director, Women's Initiatives for Gender Justice; Michelle Jarvis, Principal Legal Counsel, International Criminal Tribunal for the Former Yugoslavia; and Birgitta Weibahr, Senior Policy Expert on Democracy and Human Rights, Swedish International Development Organisation (SIDA).
+Fabricio Guariglia, Director of the Prosecutions Division of the Office of the Prosecutor, International Criminal Court;
+Brigid Inder, Special Gender Advisor to the Prosecutor of the International Criminal Court and Executive Director, Women's Initiatives for Gender Justice;
+Michelle Jarvis, Principal Legal Counsel, International Criminal Tribunal for the Former Yugoslavia; Birgitta Weibahr, Senior Policy Expert on Democracy and Human Rights, Swedish International Development Organisation (SIDA).
 Moderated by Dr. Jelke Boesten, Senior Lecturer in Emerging Economies and International Development, King’s College London